dasch-swiss/fileidentification/README.md

 filename/filename.ext<br>
 filename/filename.ext.log**

-if an error occurs whitin integrity checks, it appends the error log to the log file
+if an error occurs whitin integrity checks, it appends the error log to the basic log file

 ### installation